Touring Wisconsin's Craft Breweries

 DAY ONE: Greater Milwaukee Area

-Where else would a beer-tasting tour of Wisconsin start but in the city once know as the “brewery capital of the world?”
-Although iconic names like, Pabst and Blatz are long gone, today the city is host to an array of uber-successful microbreweries and brew pubs, including the Lakefront Brewery and Sprecher Brewing.
+Where else would a beer-tasting tour of Wisconsin start but in the city once know as the “brewery capital of the world”?
+Although iconic names like, Pabst and Blatz are long gone, today the city is host to an array of successful microbreweries and brew pubs, including the Lakefront Brewery and Sprecher Brewing.

 Located just a short ten-minute drive from downtown Milwaukee, Sprecher Brewery offers visitors more than just craft beer.
-The company’s popular sodas – like its beers --are made with local ingredients, including the ginger, ginseng and cranberry infused Ravin’ Red and a honey-based root beer.
-Beer lovers won’t want to miss the highly decorated Black Bavarian and Oktoberfest, two of the company’s five gold medal winners at the 2009 US Open Beer Championship.
+The company’s popular sodas – like its beers – are made with local ingredients, including the ginger, ginseng and cranberry infused Ravin’ Red and a honey-based root beer.
+Beer lovers won’t want to miss the highly decorated Black Bavarian and Oktoberfest.

-Sprecher Brewery tours are offered throughout the year on Fridays at 4 p.m., Saturdays at 1, 2, and 3 pm, and Sundays at 12, 1 and 2 pm.
-Tours are $4 and include visits to the brewhouse, aging cellar, bottling line and warehouse.
-After the tour, adults can sample four beers chosen from among 10 on tap and unlimited samples of soda.
+Sprecher Brewery tours are offered throughout the year and include visits to the brewhouse, aging cellar, bottling line and warehouse.
+After the tour, adults can sample four beers chosen from among ten on tap and unlimited samples of soda.

 As you leave Sprecher, you may notice an intoxicating aroma.
 Just two blocks to the east is Milwaukee’s best known hamburger emporium, Solly’s Grille.
 A Milwaukee landmark since 1936, Solly’s “butter burgers,” have been named to USA Today “America’s Top 10 Best Burgers” list and featured on Food Network and the Travel Channel.
 Save room for a chocolate banana malt!

-From the Blatz, head 5 minutes north for Milwaukee’s historic Brewer’s Hill Neighborhood.
+From Solly's Grille, head south for Milwaukee’s historic Brewer’s Hill Neighborhood.
 Nestled alongside the Milwaukee River is the former “Beer Line” railroad bed, home to one of America’s most unique craft brewing operations, the Lakefront Brewery.

 Housed in a century old trolley station, Lakefront Brewery uses an assortment of “experienced” equipment purchased from defunct breweries throughout Germany and the eastern U.S. The Lakefront facility is also notable for its Three Stooges fermentation vats, its Bernie Brewer chalet (a relic from the late Milwaukee County Stadium, former home the MLB Brewers) and its boisterous Palm Garden, a German-style banquet hall that serves traditional Friday night fish fry to the sounds of a live polka band.

-Lakefront Brewery Tours cost $6 and are held most days of the week.
-In addition to a look at Lakefront’s brewing process and facilities, the tour includes four pours of beer, a free pint glass and a drink voucher for select Milwaukee bars.
-Lakefront is also a Travel Green Wisconsin certified business.
+Lakefront Brewery Tours not only take you through the brewing process and facilities, they also include four pours of beer, a free pint glass and a drink voucher for select Milwaukee bars.
+Lakefront is also a Travel Green Wisconsin-certified business.

 For a memorable dinner, visitors can find multiple options in Milwaukee’s Historic Third Ward.
 Once a bustling warehouse district, this neighborhood just south of downtown is now home to an eclectic array of shops, galleries, theaters, nightclubs and eateries, many of which feature outdoor patio dining along the Milwaukee River.
-Riverwalk favorites include two excellent brew pubs, Water Buffalo and the Milwaukee Ale House, as well as Rustico Pizzeria and Fratello’s.
-Other notable restaurants in the area include The Wicked Hop, the Third Ward Café, Heartland Gastropub, Cocquet Café and Swig.
+Riverwalk favorites include two excellent brew pubs, Water Buffalo and the Milwaukee Ale House, as well as Rustico Pizzeria.
+Other notable restaurants in the area include The Wicked Hop, Coquette Café and Swig.

 Just minutes away in the Menominee Valley is one Milwaukee’s most unique hotels.
-Located just across the river from the Harley Davidson Museum, the biker themed Iron Horse Hotel offers visitors a heady mix of attitude, class and cutting edge style – all served up in a wonderfully refurbished former warehouse.
-Finish the night off with a drink in the hotel’s Branded lounge or just soak up the ambience in the ultra-chic lobby area.
-(Leather attire is strictly optional.)
+Located across the river from the Harley-Davidson Museum, the biker-themed Iron Horse Hotel offers visitors a heady mix of attitude, class and cutting edge style – all served up in a wonderfully refurbished former warehouse.
+Finish the night with a drink in the hotel’s Branded lounge or just soak up the ambience in the ultra-chic lobby area (leather attire is strictly optional.)

 DAY TWO: Green County

-Day Two begins with a drive southwest along I-43 to Delavan, then west on Wis.11 into an area known as “America’s Little Switzerland.”
+Day Two begins with a drive southwest along I-43 to Delavan, then west on Highway 11 into an area known as “America’s Little Switzerland.”

 Founded in 1845 as the Blumer Brewery and, more recently, operating as the Joseph Huber Brewing Company, this Monroe facility is the second-longest continuously operating brewery in America.
-Known for decades for its Berghoff and Huber brands, the Minhas Craft Brewery today makes a variety of brands, including several Canadian labels and Lazy Mutt Farmhouse Ale.
-The brewery offers a gift shop and museum (both free) as well as $10 tours which are offered at limited times on Fridays and Saturdays.
+Known for decades for its Berghoff and Huber brands, the Minhas Craft Brewery makes a variety of brands, including several Canadian labels and Lazy Mutt Farmhouse Ale.
+The brewery offers a gift shop and museum as well as tours which are offered at limited times throughout the week.

 Stroll: Monroe Courthouse Square